adamsol/Pyxell/README.md

 * First-class functions (+)
 * Default and named arguments (+)
 * Lambda expressions (+)
-* Closures
+* Generic types
-* Arbitrary-precision arithmetic
+* Module system
 * Classes with multiple inheritance and safe references
 * Separate nullable types
-* Coroutines
-* Module system
+* Arbitrary-precision arithmetic
 * Variety of containers: mutable/immutable, hash/tree-based
 * List and dictionary comprehensions
+* Closures
+* Coroutines

 These features would be also nice to have, but are more complicated and have less priority for me: